Avd-ai/Olympics-database-system/README.md

 # Olympics-database-system

 This project is a development of a relational database system in SQL.
-The repository has two main components :
+The repository has three main components :

+A) ERD - entity relationship diagram to explain the design of the database.
-A) Code used to implement a database.
+B) Code used to implement a database.
-B) Presentation to demonstrate the idea of the project,  how the project was designed , its implementation, and finally the analysis performed.
+C) Presentation to demonstrate the idea of the project,  how the project was designed , its implementation, and finally the analysis performed.

 The phases include